jamal-rahimzadegan/React-Hooks/README.md

 - `useElementDimension` &mdash; Gives dimensions of an element
 - `useHitAction` &mdash; DRY your dispatch hook (for calling redux actions)
 - `useVisibility` &mdash; Detects if tab is active or not
-- `useRenderCount` &mdash; Counts the number of an component render
+- `useRenderCount` &mdash; Counts the number of component render